TFHS Student Handbook

 Release of Students from School

 A student will not be released from school at times other than at the end of the school day except with permission from the principal or designee and according to the building sign-out procedures.
+Students will be released with a parental request in writing, for the purpose of receiving religious instruction.
 Unless the principal has granted approval because of extenuating circumstances, a student will not regularly be released before the end of the instructional day.

 A student who will need to leave school during the day must bring a note from his or her parent/guardian that morning.
 A student who becomes ill during the school day should report to the office.
 The school will notify the student’s parent/guardian.
 When in doubt as to custodial rights, the District will rely on the most recent information available in the student’s records.
 A student will only be released with prior written permission from the custodial parent to a previously unauthorized adult unless an emergency situation justifies a waiver.